-Upon completion of this offering, we will be subject to the information reporting requirements of the Securities Act and we will file reports, proxy statements and other information will be available for inspection and copying at the public reference room and website of the SEC referred to above.
+Upon completion of this offering, we will be subject to the information reporting requirements of the Securities Act and we will file reports, proxy statements and other information with the SEC.
+These reports, proxy statements and other information will be available for inspection and copying at the public reference room and website of the SEC referred to above.
 We also maintain a website at www.acmrcsh.com, at which you may access these materials free of charge as soon as reasonably practicable after they are electronically filed with, or furnished to, the SEC.
 Information contained on our website is not incorporated by reference into this prospectus, and you should not consider information contained on our website to be part of this prospectus or in deciding whether to purchase shares of Class A common stock.